Close

 • T-Bills can also be bought and sold in the secondary market.

 Treasury Bills, or T-Bills, are financial instruments that provide good returns on investments.
 They might not be as flashy as stocks or as sophisticated as bonds.
 Still, they are essential tools for governments and investors alike.
-If you are wondering what T-Bills are and how they work in India, you are in the right place.
-Let us dive right in!

-What Are Treasury Bills (T-Bills)?
+What are Treasury Bills (T-Bills)?

 Treasury Bills are government-backed short-term debt instruments.
 Think of them as IOUs (I Owe You) from the government.
 When you buy a T-Bill, you are essentially lending money to the government.
 In return, they promise to pay you back the face value of the bill on a specific date, which is usually less than a year from the issue date.